The Getty

 LC Flag (AACR flag)

-Indicates that this is the name form preferred in the Library of Congress Name Authority; thre should be one, if any, in each ULAN record.
+Indicates that this is the name form preferred in the Library of Congress Name Authority; there should be only one, if any, in each ULAN record.
 The ULAN preferred name is usually, but not always, the same as the LC authoritative name.
 For the name flagged as LC authoritative name, include the LOC numeric identifier for this LOC record in the Page field of the linked Source for LOC.

 LC = Yes (meaning this is the Library of Congress authoritative name form)